What happens when there is no Will?

 - If you’re married or in a civil partnership and you die intestate, your spouse or civil partner will NOT automatically receive all of your estate.
 They will only receive your personal possessions, along with:

-- The first £250,000 of your estate, plus half of the rest of the estate.
+- From the 6th February 2020, the first £270,000 of your estate, plus half of the rest of the estate.
 The other half of the estate will go to any children, grandchildren or great grandchildren.

 - If you have no children then they will get all of the rest of your estate